-Qualifications and Training
+Qualifications and training

-Other beneficial courses that will help you advance your career as a property manager include the Residential Management Professional (RMP), whose requirements include holding a real estate broker’s license and managing at least 100 units for two years prior to your application.
+Other beneficial courses that will help you advance your career as a property manager include the Residential Management Professional (RMP).
+You must hold a real estate broker’s license and manage at least 100 units for two years prior to applying.

-These credentials are offered by the National Association of Residential Property Managers (NARPM), an international consortium that’s made up of real estate professionals from around the world.
+These credentials are offered by the National Association of Residential Property Managers (NARPM), an international consortium that’s made up of real estate professionals from around the world

 What does it take to be a property manager?

-Keep in mind that as a property manager it’s people who make the property run.
-So, whether you want to start your own management firm or join an existing company, you need to surround yourself with a great team and work well with others.
+While property managers work hard to keep a community running smoothly, it takes a whole team of humans to ensure that happens.
+So, whether you want to start your own management firm or join an existing company, you need to be able to work well with others.

 Different types of property managers

-Independent property manager
+Independent property managers

-Some property managers may also assist in financial statement preparation.
+Some property managers may assist in financial statement preparation.
 They will also report to the property owner or investor on a regular basis with regards to lease expiration dates, occupancy rates, maintenance status, etc. The property manager may also advertise the property to fill vacancies.

-A property manager must understand and apply the latest relevant legislation in order to run a property efficiently.
+A property manager must understand and apply the latest relevant legislation in order to avoid fines and infractions.
 This includes legislation such as local fair housing laws, the Federal Fair Housing Amendment Act, the Americans with Disabilities Act, etc.

-On-site property manager
+Onsite property manager

 The property could be a community association, a shopping center, an apartment complex or even an office building.
 Their responsibilities include keeping the property safe, regularly inspecting communal equipment, facilities, and grounds.
 They must also organize and oversee maintenance and repairs when required.

 Real estate asset managers

-Next, you have real estate asset managers who operate on behalf of property investors or developers to buy, sell and develop real estate.
+Next you have real estate asset managers who operate on behalf of property investors or developers to buy, sell and develop real estate.
 Their role is to oversee the long-term financial and strategic planning as opposed to daily operations.

 Real estate asset managers are valued for their ability to consider multiple factors when deciding on a property acquisition.
 They’ll take into consideration current property values, population growth, zoning laws, taxes, and even transportation variables.
 Upon choosing a site, the manager will negotiate a lease or purchase contracts in order to secure favorable terms for the investor.